fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 1. Run the app and review the output.

     Notice that the app still works as expected.
-The strongly-typed delegates `Action` and `Func` are used instead of custom delegate types.
+The strongly typed delegates `Action` and `Func` are used instead of custom delegate types.